sajjadroudi/AI-search-project/README.md

 # Search
-A search project written in Java using AI search algorithms.
+A search project using AI search algorithms written in Java.
 Created as a university project for Artificial Intelligence course.
 Study [project_definition.pdf](https://github.com/sajjadroudi/AI-search-project/blob/master/project_definition.pdf) for more details.

 ## Used AI Search Algorithms
 - A*